Skin Tags (Acrochordon or Fibroepithelial Polyps) in Dogs

 Overview of Dog Skin Tags

-The medical terms for a dog skin tag is an acrochordon or acrochorda (pleural) and are also known as a fibroepithelial polyp.
+The medical terms for a dog skin tag are an acrochordon or acrochorda (plural), and they are also known as a fibroepithelial polyp.

-The most common location for dog skin tags is around the face, head, neck, armpits, eyelids, elbow and chest, but can occur anywhere on the body.
-They can occur in clusters, especially on the chest (sternum) in a heavy deep chested dog.
-Skin tags are also common in humans and also frequently occur around the face, head, face and upper chest.
+The most common location for dog skin tags is around the face, head, neck, armpits, eyelids, elbow and chest, but they can occur anywhere on the body.
+They may come in clusters, especially on the chest (sternum) in a heavy, deep chested dog.
+Skin tags are also common in humans and appear around the face, head, face, and upper chest.

 A dog skin tag is considered a benign type of tumor.
 Benign tumors are proliferations of cells that do not invade other tissues or spread to other locations.
 A true skin tag is generally painless and harmless.
 They generally do not change over time into something cancerous.

-The cause for skin tags is largely unknown although there are some breed predispositions e.g. they are more common in Great Danes, Bulldogs, and boxers.
+The cause for skin tags is largely unknown, although there are some breed predispositions (they are more common in Great Danes, Bulldogs, and boxers).
 Friction is thought to be a factor in some skin tag clusters on the chest that can occur in large deep-chested dog breeds.
-They can occur at any age but are more common in dogs as they age and are most common in dogs over the age of 7 or 8 years.
+They can occur at any age but are more common in dogs over the age of 7 or 8 years.

-The diagnosis of a skin tag in your dog will largely be by the history and physical examination.
-Generally, veterinarians can diagnose a dog skin tag be looking at it.
+The diagnosis of a skin tag in your dog will largely be based on the history and physical examination.
+Generally, veterinarians can diagnose a dog skin tag by looking at it.
 It is generally soft, attached to the underlying skin with a narrow stalk, hairless, easily moveable, and flesh colored.

-Your veterinarian may take a complete history and ask questions about any growth that may include:
+Your veterinarian may take a complete history and ask questions that may include:

-- How long has the skin tag been there on your dog?
+- How long has the skin tag been on your dog?

 - Is there only one skin tag or are there others?